ashokkri/ashokkri.github.io/index.md

 ---

-Ph.D. from the Indian Institute of Science (IISc), Bangalore.
+I obtained my Ph.D. from the Indian Institute of Science (IISc), Bangalore in 2020.

 ### Research Interests